benthecarman/Basic-Gnutella/README.md

     }

-### PingSender
+### PingSender Thread

-The PingSender thread periodically will send a ping to our peers, it also will drop peers if no message has been recieved from them in 3 ping cycles.
+The PingSender thread periodically will send a ping to our peers, it also will drop peers if no message has been recieved from them in 5 ping cycles.

 #### PingSender Pseudocode